 1. Learn about the different MSPs and what they cover.
 There are four Medicare Savings Programs, and each provides a unique level of coverage for Medicare out-of-pocket expenses:

-- Qualified Medicare Beneficiary (QMB): Helps pay for the Part A premium and Part B premium, deductibles, coinsurance, and copayments.
+- Qualified Medicare Beneficiary (QMB): Covers the Part A premium and Part B premium as well as deductibles, coinsurance, and copayments.

-- Specified Low-Income Medicare Beneficiary (SLMB): Helps pay for the Part B premium.
+- Specified Low-Income Medicare Beneficiary (SLMB): Covers the Part B premium.

-- Qualifying Individual (QI): Helps pay for the Part B premium.
+- Qualifying Individual (QI): Covers the Part B premium.

-- Qualified Disabled Working Individual (QDWI): Helps pay for the Part A premium.
+- Qualified Disabled Working Individual (QDWI): Covers the Part A premium.

 You cannot choose which MSP to enroll in.
 Rather, you’ll be enrolled in the program that most closely matches your financial needs.

 2. Check to see if you meet the eligibility requirements.
 To qualify for a Medicare Savings Program, you must be enrolled in at least Medicare Part A. You must also meet specific income and asset limits set by the state where you live.
 These limits are based on the Federal Poverty Guidelines and change every year.
-Each of the four MSPs has different limits.
+Each of the four MSPs has different eligibility requirements.
+See current MSP income and asset limits here.

 3. Contact your state’s Medicaid agency to apply.
 You can confirm your eligibility and start the Medicare Savings Program application process through your state’s Medicaid office.
 The contact information for your state can be found on the Medicaid.gov website.

 4. Explore other benefits you may qualify for.
 If you qualify for an MSP, there may be other benefits programs you can enroll in.
-These programs can help you pay for health care and medications as well as groceries, utilities, and even property taxes.
-Go to NCOA’s BenefitsCheckUp and enter your ZIP code to learn more about the programs available.
+These programs can help you afford health care and medications as well as groceries, utilities, and even property taxes.
+Go to NCOA’s BenefitsCheckUp and enter your ZIP code to learn more about the public and private programs available.
+We'll even tell you how to get help applying to programs you think you may qualify for.